nygctech/celery-pipeline/readme.md

 This pipeline is designed to upload data from data sources (i.e. local machines, clusters, etc) to projects within the [Celery](https://techinno.firebaseapp.com/) webapp.

+In the base you find a command line interface to do this by command line.
+It has limited functionality.

+In "celery_actions" there is a UI to have more felexibility and a visual interface to upload the data.

+# Instructions

+For information on the UI look in the "celery_actions" folder and the notion page: [UI upload utiliy](https://www.notion.so/nygc-innovation/Installation-of-Celery-data-upload-utility-220a1125aecb8012be60ef712f54cb37)

+For the CLI continue reading.

 This repository contains Python scripts which can be downloaded (see [Installation](#Installation)) and executed.
 Each script requires an additional `-t` flag followed by the user's current authentication token.
 This token can be copied to the user's clipboard by going to the Celery website (https://techinno.firebaseapp.com/) and pressing the "Get Token" button at the bottom.

 # Installation